hoehermann/purple-signal/INSTALL.md

 ### Windows and Linux

-purple-signal now stores the account information in Pidgin's account data store.
+purple-signal now stores the account information in Pidgin's account data store in `accounts.xml`.
 If you want to modify the account with `signal-cli`, you need to move the data manually.

 ### Windows